| | |

 Berry Cake with Lemon Whipped Cream

-Make the whipped cream.
-Pour the ice-cold heavy whipping cream in an ice-cold large bowl.
+Make the lemon whipped cream by pouring the ice-cold heavy whipping cream into an ice-cold large bowl.
 Add the powdered sugar, lemon zest, lemon juice, and vanilla.
-Beat with a hand mixer on medium-low until foamy, about 1 minute.
+Beat with a hand mixer until foamy, about 1 minute.
 Increase speed to high and beat until soft peaks form, 2-3 minutes.

 Slice the cake and top with the lemon whipped cream.
 Serve and enjoy.